Forthtilliath/package/README.md

 #### getRef

 `getRef` returns the value contained in the fieldsRef reference to the given key.
+An input radio will return an empty string.

 ##### JSX / TSX